awsdocs/aws-codecommit-user-guide/doc_source/how-to-create-commit.md

    The user name, email address, and commit message are optional, but help other users know who made the changes and why\.
 If you do not supply a user name, CodeCommit defaults to using your IAM user name or a derivation of your console login as the author name\.

-   For example, to create a commit for a repository that adds a `README.md` file to a repository named *MyDemoRepo* in the *main* branch:
+   For example, to create a commit for a repository that adds a `README.md` file to a repository named *MyDemoRepo* in the *main* branch\.
+The content of the file is in Base64 and reads "Welcome to our team repository\!":

    ```
-   aws codecommit create-commit --repository-name MyDemoRepo --branch-name main --parent-commit-id 4c925148EXAMPLE --put-files "filePath=README.md,fileContent='Welcome to our team repository.'"
+   aws codecommit create-commit --repository-name MyDemoRepo --branch-name main --parent-commit-id 4c925148EXAMPLE --put-files "filePath=README.md,fileContent=V2VsY29tZSB0byBvdXIgdGVhbSByZXBvc2l0b3J5IQo="
    ```
 **Tip**
 To get the parent commit ID, run the [get\-branch](how-to-view-branch-details.md#how-to-view-branch-details-cli-details) command\.